 Plan your visit

-Pacific Rim National Park Reserve is on the west coast of Vancouver Island, a three-hour drive along Highway 4 from the ferry terminal at Nanaimo, or a one-hour flight from Vancouver.
-Near Long Beach, ample shopping, accommodation and services are available at the communities of Ucluelet and Tofino.
+Pacific Rim National Park Reserve is on the west coast of Vancouver Island.
+Long Beach Unit is a three-hour drive along Highway 4 from the ferry terminal at Nanaimo, or a one-hour flight from Vancouver.
+Broken Group Islands are located in Barkley Sound and are only accessible by boat.
+West Coast Trail is accessed through Bamfield, Nitinaht Village or Port Renfrew.

 P.O.
 Box 280